stephenMoran/Kaggle-Income-Prediction/README.md

 ## Encoding values and Scaling
 #### Encoding
-Two different methiods of encoding were used for categorical features:
+Two different methods of encoding were used for categorical features:
   - One-hot encoding: used for 'Gender', 'Hair Color' and 'University Degree'
   - Target encoding: used for 'Country' and 'Profession' Found one-hot encoding unsuitable for Country and Profession, where there were a large number of labels

-To acccount for the fact that values would appear in the competition data that were not in the training data.
-The encoding fucntion takes both datasets as parametres and encodes everything before splitting the data back into training and competition data
+To account for the fact that values would appear in the competition data that were not in the training data.
+The encoding function takes both datasets as parameters and encodes everything before splitting the data back into training and competition data

 #### Scaling
 Standard sclaer was used to fit all the data

 ## Outliers
 Through visualisation I noticed noise and outliers in the data.
-However, I found that only altering 'Bodyt Height[cm]' gave a performace enchancement
+However, I found that only removing outliers for 'Body Height[cm]' gave a performace enchancement

 I removed everyting outside the 0.99 quantile